ACAnyasodor/assigningDomainName/namecheap-linode/README.md

 You'll have to do some setting on both sides so lezz go

 ## Linode Settings
--On the your dashboard, click _domain_
+- On the your dashboard, click _domain_
--ggg
+- ggg